Listen, Denoise, Action! Audio-Driven Motion Synthesis with Diffusion Models: Method

 Conformers have no inherent concept of time $t$, and require a position-encoding mechanism to use time information in the computations.
-Since we expect motion to be invariant to translation in time, we decided to use a translation-invariant scheme \cite{wennberg2021case,raffel2020exploring}, specifically TISA \cite{wennberg2021case}, to parameterise the impact of sequence position $t$ on the self-attention activations.
+Since we expect motion to be invariant to translation in time, we decided to use a translation-invariant scheme \cite{wennberg2021case,raffel2020exploring}, specifically a version of translation-invariant self-attention (TISA) \cite{wennberg2021case}, to parameterise the impact of sequence position $t$ on the self-attention activations.
 This ensures that invariance to temporal translation does not need to be learnt.

-Our final architecture is shown in Fig.\ \ref{fig:architecture}, with the specific Conformer architecture shown in Fig.\ \ref{sfig:conformer}.
+Our final architecture is shown in \cref{fig:architecture}, with the specific Conformer architecture shown in \cref{sfig:conformer}.
 Like DiffWave, we use sinusoidal embeddings \cite{vaswani2017attention} passed through a feedforward net to encode the diffusion step input $\bm{e}(n)$ to the denoising network.
-The Conformers in our experiments use GELU nonlinearities \cite{hendrycks2016gaussian} and a gating operation.
+The Conformers in our experiments use ReLU nonlinearities and a gating operation.
+While \citet{kong2021diffwave} decided to use an L1 loss to train the denoising model in the original DiffWave paper, we only consider the L2 loss, since that is consistent with the theory in Eq.\ \eqref{eq:loss} and seemed to give better results.

-Beyond the fact that other recent diffusion models for motion \cite{zhang2022motiondiffuse,kim2022flame,tevet2022human} condition on text rather than motion, our proposal also differs in the architecture of the denoising network.
-Specifically, the cited works all use a stack of Transformers (with \cite{zhang2022motiondiffuse} adding cross-modal attention), but none use Conformers nor dilations.
-Furthermore, none of the models use translation-invariant schemes for positional information, with \cite{kim2022flame,tevet2022human} both using sinusoidal position encodings that are known to generalise poorly to sequences longer than those used during training \cite{press2022train}.
+Beyond the fact that other recent diffusion models for motion \cite{zhang2022motiondiffuse,kim2022flame,tevet2023human} condition on text rather than audio, and focus on generating motion corresponding to simple actions rather than gestures or dancing that align with the timing and rhythm of an audio signal, our proposal also differs in the architecture of the denoising network.
+Specifically, the cited works all use a stack of Transformers (with \citet{zhang2022motiondiffuse} adding cross-modal attention), but none use Conformers nor dilations.
+Furthermore, none of the models use translation-invariant schemes for incorporating positional information, with \citet{kim2022flame,tevet2023human} both using sinusoidal position encodings that are known to generalise poorly to sequences longer than those used during training \cite{press2022train}.